By Elizabeth Scorsello

 “It is our hope by sending this really important book to our congress it would give us the opportunity to educate them and engage them,” Wong said.
 “We want all of us to have a shared understanding anchored in the history, also anchored in economics as a basis in order to advance this policy conversation.”

-The University of North Carolina Press has offered a market rate price for the cost of each book, and to send one to every member of Congress and pay all shipping costs.
+The University of North Carolina Press has offered a below market rate price for the cost of each book, and to send one to every member of Congress minus the shipping costs.

 The Mystic Valley Branch hopes to partner with other branches of the NAACP across the country and hold a series of discussions of the book with members of the community and legislators in their areas.